Win At Blackjack

 limit.
 You have done everything you can to win but some things

 are out of your control.
 Maybe the dealer got on a hot streak.

 Or another player sat down and stopped your winning streak cold.

 Or some player(s) didn't take a hit when they should have or

 took a hit when they shouldn't have.

-is leave the blackjack table feeling absolutely miserable because things "got out of hand" and you lost lots more
+things "got out of hand" and you lost lots more than planned.

-Wishing you the very best of luck at the blackjack
+very best of luck at the blackjack tables.

 Source1LasVegas - Win At Blackjack In Las Vegas